Increasing scope and breadth of local education

 Free training and equipment to women starting home gardens

-ACTS increases scope and breadth of local education to improve quality of life and employment opportunities.
+ACTS’ goal in increasing the scope and breadth of local education is to improve quality of life and employment opportunities.
 In a recent survey we learned, on average, farmers in the area have had just three years of schooling.
 Today, a job in the formal economy of Honduras requires a high school diploma.
-ACTS is committed to providing quality education with access and a pathway to a high school diploma.
+ACTS has been committed to quality education with access and a pathway to a high school diploma.

-Elementary schools are joint ventures where if a community can construct a school building and fill it with children, the government will provide a teacher and their salary.
-The rest is up to each community and where most communities have nothing to spare, they cannot enrich the educational environment.
+Honduran elementary schools are joint ventures between the government and each community.
+If a community can construct a school building and fill it with children, the government will provide a teacher and their salary.
+Everything else is up to each community and where most communities have nothing to spare, they cannot enrich the educational environment.
 Moreover, most residents have never seen anything different.
 Many children drop out before 6th grade.

-ACTS’ enriches elementary education by providing in-school pediatric dental screening and treatment, hosting a library that is a popular destination for school field trips, repairs to school buildings, and a traveling library with picture books, early readers, and elementary-appropriate reference materials.
+ACTS enriches elementary education by providing in-school pediatric dental screening and treatment, hosting a library that is a popular destination for school field trips, repairs to school buildings, and stocking picture books, early readers, and elementary-appropriate reference materials in each school.

-Several years ago, when two hurricanes struck in a two-week period, ten schools were badly damaged, and ACTS provided $10,000 in grants to cover materials for repairs to roofs and other necessities.
+Several years ago, when two hurricanes struck in a two-week period, ten schools were badly damaged, and ACTS provided $10,000 in grants to cover materials for repairs to roofs and other necessities as prioritized by local leaders.

-We make school fun.
-We take the opportunity to make school and learning exciting every time we enrich the curriculum and school experience.
-In 2024, we have added 700 new books to the libraries, provided teachers with supplies for displays and learning materials, promoted soccer teams for boys and girls with bright colegio t- shirts and competed at regional tournament, completed a 4-month teen health learning program (‘Taking Care of You’), and engaged community members in school pride.
+We made school fun.
+We took the opportunity to make school and learning exciting every time we enriched the curriculum and school experience.
+In 2024, we added 700 new books to the libraries, provided teachers with supplies for displays and learning materials, completed a 4-month teen health learning program (‘Taking Care of You’), and engaged community members in school pride.

-High school is the pathway to the formal economy.
+A colegio diploma is the pathway to the formal economy.
 Unemployment and low wages are rampant in Honduras.
-To compete in the job market, candidates must demonstrate they have a high school diploma, even for a simple factory job.
+To compete in the job market, candidates must demonstrate they have a colegio diploma, even for a simple factory job.

 We believe in lifelong learning.
-Years ago, the general belief was learning was for school and school was for little kids.
+Years ago, the general belief in our catchment area was that learning happened in school and school was for little kids.
 Today, people of all ages are interested in learning to fill gaps in their knowledge.

 Being bilingual opens doors to opportunities.
 The ability to speak English is a notable plus for job seekers.
-Learners of all ages are welcome to the FREE English as A Second Language lessons offered at the regional Community Education Center in El Rosario.
+We start with the elementary students and they are enthusiastic about singing, stories, and practicing in loud clear voices.

 Computer training is a valuable skill in the job market.
 Everyone is welcome to join a computer course at the regional Community Education Center in El Rosario where the curriculum focuses on the Microsoft Office suite of applications.
 These courses are free and open to all ages.